BS-VI transition will make rest of the year difficult for auto industry: SIAM

-Auto industry body SIAM on September 4 said the industry, which has been reeling under a prolonged slump, is staring at a difficult road ahead for the rest of the year due to transition to BS-VI emission norm from BS-VI by April 2020.
+Auto industry body SIAM said the industry, which has been reeling under a prolonged slump, is staring at a difficult road ahead for the rest of the year due to transition to BS-VI emission norm from BS-VI by April 2020.

 "The auto industry, as we all have seen in the past eight months, has witnessed continuous de-growth and August being the worst at 30 per cent," Wadhera said, while speaking at Federation of Automobile Dealers Associations (FADA) annual auto retail conclave.